ProgBot12/Restaurants_App/README.md

 Instructions:

 Clone the repository to your local machine, and open with VS Code.
+Change the directory to backend with `cd backend`
 Once opened, in the command line run
 `npm start`